UK Economy: Productivity vs Growth

 There will still be a need for

-human inputs in most job roles, but automation and procedural re-design can, and
+some human input in most job roles, but automation and procedural re-design can, and

-should, be used to make the jobs more interesting – and productive.
+should, be used to make the jobs more interesting – and productive for the human operative.
 As

 mentioned already, the improvements in performance and output per worker will enable